apenella/gitlabcli/README.md

 ### Commands
 - **Clone**: Clone one or multiple projects from Gitlab.
 It also supports to clone all Gitlab projects or those projects that belong to a group.
 - **List**
-    - Achieve a list of *projects*
+    - Achieve a Gitlab *projects* list
-    - Achieve a list of *groups*
+    - Achieve a Gitlab *groups* list
 - **Get**
     - Get *project* details
     - Get *group* details
 - **Initialize**: Initialize gitlabcli configuration

-## Authentication
+### Authentication
 *list* and *get* operations uses Gitlab API and requires a Gitlab token.

 *Clone* operations only support to clone over ssh and the only supported authentication method is ssh-agent

-## Features for later updates
+## Comming updates, new features or ideas
-- Clone authentication using a key file
+- Private key file authentication when cloning projects
-- Clone over http/s and authenticating with user/password
+- User/pass authentication when cloning projects over HTTP/S
+- Improve list projects and group output

+## License
+gitlabcli is available under [MIT](https://github.com/apenella/gitlabcli/blob/master/LICENSE) license.